slamora/brackets-wiki/Localization-Tests.md

 1. View > Themes...
 Confirm Themes dialog appears
 2. Change Current Theme, confirm colors in Editor change
 3. Click Cancel, confirm editor colors revert to original colors

+# Split View

+1. View > Split Vertically
+2. Edit 2 files in side by side panes.
+There are now 2 working sets: Left and Right
+3. View > Split Horizontally
+4. Edit 2 files one above the other.
+The working sets are named Top and Bottom
+5. Drag separator to change pane sizes.
+6. In Sidebar, drag a file from one working set to the other.
+7. View > No Split - to edit a single file